 The Company accounts for income taxes under ASC Topic 740, "Income Taxes," which prescribes a recognition threshold and a measurement attribute for the financial statement recognition and measurement of tax positions taken or expected to be taken in a tax return.
 For those benefits to be recognized, a tax position must be more likely than not to be sustained upon examination by taxing authorities.
 The Company's management determined that the Cayman Islands is the Company's major tax jurisdiction.
 The Company recognizes accrued interest and penalties related to unrecognized tax benefits as income tax expense.
-As of December 31, 2020, there were no unrecognized tax benefits and no amounts accrued for interest and penalties.
+As of December 31, 2021 and 2020, there were no unrecognized tax benefits and no amounts accrued for interest and penalties.
 The Company is currently not aware of any issues under review that could result in significant payments, accruals or material deviation from its position.

 The Company is considered to be an exempted Cayman Islands company with no connection to any other taxable jurisdiction and is presently not subject to income taxes or income tax filing requirements in the Cayman Islands or the United States.
 As such, the Company's tax provision was zero for the period presented.
+The Company's management does not expect that the total amount of unrecognized tax benefits will materially change over the next twelve months.

-Net Income (Loss) Per Ordinary Share (Restated)
+Net Loss Per Ordinary Share

-The Company complies with accounting and disclosure requirements of FASB ASC Topic 260, "Earnings Per Share."
-The Company has two classes of shares, which are referred to as Class A ordinary shares and Class B ordinary shares.
-Income and losses are shared pro rata between the two classes of shares.
-Net income (loss) per common share is calculated by dividing the net income (loss) by the weighted average ordinary shares outstanding for the respective period.
+The Company complies with accounting and disclosure requirements of FASB ASC Topic 260, "Earnings Per Share".
+Net income (loss) per ordinary share is computed by dividing net income (loss) by the weighted average number of ordinary shares outstanding for the period.
+Accretion associated with the redeemable shares of Class A ordinary shares is excluded from earnings per share as the redemption value approximates fair value.